OreAdebiyi14/CA1--Software-Quality-Handbook/introduction.md

 ## Repository Structure

-The hanbook is maintained in a public repository (https://github.com/OreAdebiyi14/CA1--Software-Quality-Handbook), using a Trunk-Based Development process to show our collaborative improvements and version control.
+The handbook is maintained in a public repository: [GitHub Repository](https://github.com/OreAdebiyi14/CA1--Software-Quality-Handbook), using a Trunk-Based Development process to show our collaborative improvements and version control.